aerogear/graphback/docs/plugins/graphback-client.md

   description: String!
 }
 ```
-running `graphback generate` will generate queries and mutations that are enabled in crud config section
+running `graphback generate` will generate queries and mutations that are enabled in crud config section.